brightboy373/Content-Analysis/README.md

 ### Data aggregation and Visualization: Data Visualization:
 I created powerful visualizations using Pivot Tables and Pivot Charts, ensuring the charts were readable and used colour encoding to highlight the highest-performing values for clarity and emphasis.
-I also created KPIs to show the month with the highest reaction, total reaction to a particular content category, and the total content category.
+I also created KPIs to show the month with the highest reaction, content category with most reaction, and unique content categories.

 <img width="747" alt="Capture-charts" src="https://github.com/user-attachments/assets/ce610bae-2014-4db3-9a9d-85d2d1cb60dd" />